Light Propagation through Space-Time Non-Markovian Random Media: Experiment and Results

-\textit{Experiment}.—To validate the theoretical framework and results proposed in this study, we designed an outdoor experimental setup comprising two functionally integrated systems: a series of impedance-tunable temperature probes to measure the fluctuations of the refractive index square \(\mu(t, \boldsymbol{x})\) at two distinct spatial points, and a large-aperture coherent detection system to characterize the amplitude and phase of the propagated light field within the outdoor environment as characterized by measurements of the outdoor random media.
+To rigorously validate the proposed theoretical framework, we designed and implemented a comprehensive outdoor experimental platform.
+This platform integrates two synchronized modalities: a highly sensitive micrometeorological array to probe the local refractive index fluctuations $\mu(t, \boldsymbol{x})$ across distinct spatial points, and a large-aperture heterodyne coherent detection system to capture the precise amplitude and phase dynamics of a laser field propagating through the realistic, non-Markovian atmospheric channel.

-To meet the requirements for experimental validation, key parameters in this design were chosen accordingly.
-In particular, a laser linewidth of 0.85 kHz was selected to enable precise amplitude and phase measurements over extended distances under realistic conditions, since the phase-stability time of the laser exceeds the fluctuation time of the turbulence-induced random media.
-An intermediate frequency (IF) of 80 MHz was adopted to ensure sufficient phase resolution within the short-time Fourier transform (STFT) frequency bins.
-The STFT bin width was set to 10 kHz, which exceeds the Nyquist sampling rate required to capture the characteristic fluctuation scale of the media (approximately 1 kHz \cite{weiss1961WavePropagationWave}), thereby guaranteeing faithful signal reconstruction.
+The physical parameters of the optical system were strictly tailored to isolate the environment's memory effects.
+Specifically, a highly stabilized continuous-wave laser featuring an ultra-narrow intrinsic linewidth of 0.85 kHz was deployed.
+This ensures that the laser's inherent phase-coherence time vastly exceeds the characteristic fluctuation timescales of the turbulence-induced random media, effectively eliminating source-induced phase noise from the environmental measurements.
+For coherent detection, an intermediate frequency (IF) of 80 MHz was chosen to provide high temporal resolution.
+The received signal was processed using a short-time Fourier transform (STFT) with a 10 kHz bin width—safely satisfying the Nyquist criterion required to capture the multiscale temporal dynamics of the atmospheric turbulence and ensuring high-fidelity signal reconstruction.